AEI Outfitter - Frequently Asked Questions

 What size animals are hunters expected to encounter in the area?

+Though we never guarantee you will be able to kill an animal, we work hard to provide you with opportunities for being where the game are.
 For ELK, our area is managed by Colorado Parks and Wildlife for opportunity and not "trophy" or older age class animals.
-Many elk taken with AEI Outfitter hunters are nice 5x5's or smaller 6x6's with the average score 260"-280".
+Many elk taken with AEI Outfitter hunters are nice 5x5's or smaller 6x6's with the average score 250"-270".
 However, our country is big and rugged enough to grow older age bulls and we usually kill several bigger 6x6's every year.
 We have taken bulls up to 390" in our area and it is not abnormal to see a couple bulls killed over 300" each year.
 We believe game management unit 55 is a great blend of opportunity to hunt ever couple of years while offering a quality experience.

 For DEER, our area is managed by Colorado Parks and Wildlife for a high buck-to-doe ratio, which creates an environment for above average, older age class animals on the landscape.
 This does not automatically mean that someone that hunts with us is guaranteed a 190"+ buck.
-Though we have killed many deer over the years in that category, we feel that realistically, we are targeting 170"+ bucks.
-There are a lot of factors and variables that affect the health of deer herds annually; including winter snow pack and conditions, summer moisture, predation, tag allocations, etc. The great blessing of hunting deer in the Gunnison Basin, where we have some of the best mule deer genetics in the country, is that you never know when a giant buck might show up!
+Though we have killed many deer over the years in that category, we feel that realistically, we are targeting 160"+ bucks and the average in the last few years has been around 170".
+There are a lot of factors and variables that affect the health of deer herds annually; including winter snow pack and conditions, summer moisture, predation, tag allocations, wildlife management, etc. The great blessing of hunting deer in the Gunnison Basin, where we have some of the best mule deer genetics in the country, is that you never know when a giant buck might show up!

 Do you need PREFERENCE POINTS to hunt in your area?